BBBase-EHeresy-PPPub/PPPub/docs/scenarios/quest_of_the_ringbearer.md

 The Good player wins if Frodo can escape the board via the eastern board edge.
 The Evil player wins if Frodo is slain.

-The Brandywine is Deep Water.
-Additionally, any Hobbit in the water must make a Courage test before rolling on the Swim chart.
-If the test is failed, the Hobbit must try to swim towards the nearest bank during that turn.
-The Nazgûl may not enter the water under any circumstances.

 **SPECIAL RULES**

-*The Search* — The Nazgûl have not found the Ringbearer and are relentlessly searching for the Ring.
+* **The Search**

 The Nazgûl follow the rules for Sentries as detailed in the Middle-earth Strategy Battle Game rules manual.
 If Frodo puts the Ring on, the alarm is immediately raised and each Nazgûl will move up to 6" towards Frodo if able.

-*The Ferry* — In order to cross the Brandywine, the Hobbits must use the ferry to row to safety.
+* **The Ferry**

 The Ferry can be moved at a rate of D6" per turn, and must have at least one model on it to move.
 Models on the Ferry while it moves cannot move themselves unless as part of a Heroic Action or Magical Power.
 The Ferry cannot be moved as part of a Heroic Action.

-*The Brandywine* — The Hobbits are naturally fearful of water, but are more scared of the Nazgûl and will brave the river if necessary.

-*Cry of the Nazgûl* — The piercing cry of the Nazgûl is enough to freeze the hearts of all that hear it.
+* **The Brandywine**

+The Brandywine is Deep Water.
+Additionally, any Hobbit in the water must make a Courage test before rolling on the Swim chart.
+If the test is failed, the Hobbit must try to swim towards the nearest bank during that turn.
+The Nazgûl may not enter the water under any circumstances.

+* **Cry of the Nazgûl**

 Once per game, after the alarm has been raised, the Evil player can use this special rule.
 After Priority has been determined, the Evil player can unleash the screech of the Nazgûl.
 Until the end of the turn, all Good models reduce their Courage value by 3.